ehrpg/qstar/docs/character/equipment.md

 Looting items that only cost [Credits](/equipment#credits) can be used normally.

-Items that required [Resources](/character#resources) stop functioning after a while.
-For example the magazines of weapons cannot be restocked when resting.
+If a looted item requires [Resources](/character#resources) a character may spend his available [Resources](/character#resources) on it to keep it.
+If he doesn't have enough [Resources](/character#resources) to keep it or doesn't want to keep it, it stops functioning after a while.
+For example the magazines of a weapon cannot be restocked when resting.<br>
 These items can be sold for the usual [Credits](/equipment#credits) though.
 They do not give you extra [Resources](/character#resources) however.